dis-sg/dis-sg.github.io/_mascotdex/hexa.md

 layout: mascot
 permalink: /mascotdex/hexa/
 comments: false
-birth-year: 2013
+birth-year: 2011
 mascot-type: Robot
 mascot-owner: Building and Construction Authority
 mascot-cause: [Design]
-mascot-creator: [Unknown]
+mascot-creator: [Chips and Toon]
 mascot-status: Retired
 mascot-family:
 ---

 <a href="https://www.designinsingapore.com/mascotdex/dotz/" target="_blank">Dotz</a> and Hexa are retired mascots of the Building and Construction Authority (BCA), representing the agency's commitment to universal design (UD), under the campaign Unify to UDify.
+Both mascots were created by animation studio <a href="https://www.chipsandtoon.com/" target="_blank">Chips and Toon</a>.

 Hexa is a small robot modelled after a flower.
 It has the power to modify structures to fit UD guidelines.

 <figure>
 <img src=" https://i.imgur.com/5NOV00j.jpg" alt="">